Get the Best Travel Insurance in Singapore

 Now that we know how much a travel insurance costs on average, the next step would be to find out what a consumer can receive in return for purchasing these products.
 Typically, a travel insurance provides payment in case an event happens.
 Events are generally divided into two categories: 1) accident & medical and 2) travel inconveniences.

 The first category can help you pay for medical bills if you happen to be in need of medical care.
-They can also provide payments in cases of depth or disability.
+They can also provide payments in cases of death or disability.
+There is also emergency evacuation coverage, which is an important feature to look at because it can be one of the most expensive things you pay for if you need to be transported to a hospital.
 The second category provides reimbursements if your flight is cancelled, delayed or if your baggage is lost, damaged or delayed.
+It also provides reimbursement if you need to change your travel dates or if you have to cut your trip short.
 There are other scenarios that are also covered, like missed flight connections or cancelled hotel room nights.
-Below, we show average levels for each of the main categories.
+Below, we show the average coverage limits for each of the main categories.

 Standard vs Premium Packages